on the cheap and sleazy side (www.cheapandsleazy.net)

 Xylitol, in addition to being a natural sweetener, also functions as a natural laxative.
 Use too much, and ... well, you know what laxatives do, so I'll spare you that particular explanation.
 If you want your tea sweeter, add in an eighth of a teaspoonful of Stevia (the bottle should have an appropriately sized spoon in it).

-Take the Peach Nectar and shake it ... then pour in about a quarter of a cup.
+Take the can of Peach Nectar and shake it ... then pour in about a quarter of a cup.

 Stir this mixture ... then drop in a few ice cubes (the hotter it is outside, the more cubes you add!).